ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/attachments/put.dotnet.markdown

 # Attachments : Put

-In order to put an attachment in RavenDB you need to create a document and than you can attach an attachment to the document using the `Advanced.Attachments.Store` method.
+In order to put an attachment in RavenDB, you need to create a document.
+Then you can attach an attachment to the document using the `Advanced.Attachments.Store` method.

-Note that attachments, same as documents, are a part of the session and will be only saved on the Server when session.SaveChanges is executed in one transaction.
+Attachments, just like documents, are a part of the session and will be only saved on the Server when session.SaveChanges is executed in one transaction.

 ## Syntax

-Attachments can be stored using one the following `session.Advanced.Attachments.Store` methods:
+Attachments can be stored using one of the following `session.Advanced.Attachments.Store` methods:

 {CODE StoreSyntax@ClientApi\Session\Attachments\Attachments.cs /}